You'll love learning here

 Dear Moms & Dads

-Summer is here - or it will arrive eventually!
+Summer is here!
 Now is the perfect time to spend more time with your kids - at the beach, on trips, and at Karate.

 Many parents join our classes simply for a new way to get in shape with a supportive team.
 They do, and then along the way they discover that they also love becoming safer and sharing this activity with their kids.